dirqaharaka/dirkaharaka99/README.md

-- 👋 Hi, I’m @dirqaharaka
+- 👋 Hi, I’m Dirqa Haraka Putra Nursadih
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding, programming, and Cyber security
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Cyber Security
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me ...instagram: @dirqaharaka